-Water may be fun for children to play with — but it can also be deadly.
+Water can be fun for children to play with — but it can also be deadly.
 Consider these water safety tips for pools, natural bodies of water and household hazards.By Mayo Clinic Staff

 Most children are drawn to water.
 It's sparkly.
 Things float in it.
 It's fun to splash.
 But water safety is no laughing matter.
 Anyone can have a water-related accident — even children who know how to swim.
-To keep your children safe in and near the water, follow simple water safety guidelines.
+To keep your children safe in and near the water, follow these guidelines.

 - Block pool and hot tub access.
 Use a rigid, motorized safety cover to block access to the pool when it's not in use.
 Secure a cover on hot tubs.
 Don't allow water to collect on top of the pool or hot tub cover.
 Remove aboveground pool steps or ladders or lock them behind a fence when the pool isn't in use.
 Empty inflatable pools after each use.

 - Remove toys.
 Don't leave pool toys in the water.
 A child might fall into the water while trying to retrieve a toy.

 - Beware of drains.
 Don't allow children to play near or sit on pool or hot tub drains.
 Body parts and hair can become entrapped by the strong suction.
-Use drain covers, and consider installing multiple drains to reduce the suction.
+Specially designed drain covers, safety vacuum-release systems and multiple drains can prevent entrapment.

 - Keep emergency equipment handy.
-Store a safety ring with a rope beside the pool.
-Make sure you always have a phone in the pool area.
+Equipment might include a life ring with rope, reaching pole or shepherd's crook.
+Always have a phone in the pool area.

 Swimming conditions can be unpredictable in ponds, lakes, rivers and oceans.
 Water depth can change rapidly, as can water temperature, currents and the weather.
 Murky water might conceal hazards.
 Follow these water safety tips:

 - Wear a life jacket.
-Children should wear personal flotation devices whenever riding in a boat or fishing.
+Children and adults should wear personal flotation devices whenever riding in a boat or fishing.
 An air-filled swimming aid isn't a substitute for a life jacket.

 - Feet first.
 The first descent into any body of water should be a jump — feet first.
 Before the jump, check water depth and temperature and look for underwater hazards.

 - Stay in designated areas.
 At public beaches, swim only in areas set aside for swimming.
 Pay attention to posted warnings about unsafe swimming conditions.
-Don't allow children to swim in drainage ditches or other water-filled areas not intended for swimming.
+Don't allow children to swim in drainage ditches, abandoned surface mines or other water-filled areas not intended for swimming.

-The water in common household items can be dangerous for young children.
 A baby can drown in just 1 inch (2.5 centimeters) of water.
 A curious toddler can fall into a toilet, bucket or fish tank.
-Taking these precautions can help:
+Consider these precautions:

 - Keep the bathroom door closed.
 Install a safety latch or doorknob cover on the outside of the door.